anupamraj0900/WoofDog/README.md

 # WoofDog - Find the Perfect Playmate for Your Dog
 WoofDog is an innovative mobile app designed to help dog owners connect with other dogs and their owners in their local area.
-Whether you're looking for a playmate for your furry friend, organizing a group walk, or just want to meet fellow dog lovers, WoofDog makes it easy and fun.
+This web page is created to provide information about the WoofDog app, showcasing its features, pricing plans, and more.

 # Features
 Easy to Use: WoofDog boasts an intuitive interface that’s simple and straightforward, making it easy for users of all ages and technical backgrounds to navigate and enjoy.